Chiku1022/chiku1022/index.md

     While making this project, I learnt how SpeechRecognition engines work, how an application works on a system, how the PyQT framework integrates with python and many other aspects of programming.

 2. [PyMediaPlayer](https://github.com/Chiku1022/PyMediaPlayer).
     Its a simple media player made in Python using the PyQt5 module.
-Its a desktop application which can run songs and also display its metadata similar to any other media playback software.
+Its a desktop application which can play songs and also display its metadata similar to any other media playback software.
 It can play audio files with an *mp3* or *wav* extensions.
 It works on Windows 8 and above.

 ### Contact Me